MSc Loss & Bereavement/ MSc Loss & Bereavement (Counselling) 2018/19

 Classes for Year 2 are held in two-day bocks once a month (Mondays & Tuesdays)

 A range of assessment methods will be applied.
 These include written coursework, reaction papers and a dissertation/ work based project in year two.

-The course is delivered by the Irish Hospice Foundation and the Royal College of Surgeons in Ireland.
-Accreditation is pending through the Royal College of Surgeons in Ireland and the National University of Ireland.
+The course is convened by the Irish Hospice Foundation and the Royal College of Surgeons in Ireland.
+Accreditation is through the Royal College of Surgeons in Ireland and the National University of Ireland.

 A non-refundable deposit of €500.00 is required on acceptance of a course place.

 The fees include an IHF supplement of €50 for display, photocopying & printing of downloaded electronic material.

 The balance of the annual fee may be paid in two instalments.
 The first instalment of fees must be paid prior to Registration.
 Cheques should be made payable to The Irish Hospice Foundation.
 Fees are eligible for tax relief.

 All classes, tutorials and seminars will be held at the training rooms of the Irish Hospice Foundation, 4th Floor, Morrison Chambers, 32 Nassau Street, Dublin 2.

 The Irish Hospice Foundation also houses the Thérèse Brady library, a specialist Library for a niche collection of bereavement books, journals and resources.